 Starting a ketogenic diet

-Following a ketogenic diet is no small feat, because in order to start it, you have to go off carbohydrates almost entirely.
-Your body feels deprived.
-It’s what many call a “low-carb flu.”
-But after you get through this initial roadblock, many report feeling sharper than before and more energized.
+Following a ketogenic diet can be difficult, because in order to start it, you have to go off carbohydrates almost entirely.

 So what exactly can you eat on a ketogenic diet?
 Some options are below: